BizShuk/bizshuk.github.io/life_log/knowledge/Snowboard.md

 - tosional flex 板寬彈性

-- Stiff Flex boards ,
+- Stiff Flex boards , freeride
-- Medium Flex boards ,
+- Medium Flex boards , all mountain
-- Soft Flex boards , made for freestyle , easily control at lower speed , ideal for  tweaking tricks in the park or street , good for beginners and lighter weight riders  easy for linking turns
+- Soft Flex boards , freestyle , easily control at lower speed , ideal for  tweaking tricks in the park or street , good for beginners and lighter weight riders  easy for linking turns

 halfpipi rider need a stiff board for stability at high speed => more stiffer more stable heavier rider need more stiff than usual to prevent board wash-out or uncontrollable bails

+3d feature

 ##### Sidecut and Effective Edge
 ![](img/sidecut-effective-edge.jpg)